-Since its inception in 2016, MnFIRE has been dedicated to providing Minnesota’s firefighters with the tools, training and support they need to prioritize and protect their health by focusing on the three health problems most commonly experienced by those in the fire service: cardiac, emotional trauma and cancer.
+Since its inception in 2016, the Minnesota Firefighter Initiative (MnFIRE) has been dedicated to providing Minnesota’s firefighters with the resources they need to prioritize and protect their health.
+The statewide advocacy organization focuses on the three health problems most commonly experienced by those in the fire service: cardiovascular disease, emotional trauma and cancer.

 The Minnesota Firefighter Initiative is a 501 (c)(3) non-profit recognized by the IRS.
 Tax/EIN number: 38-4049248